 You can also use seeds from what you have grown and have the students decorate the seed packets:

 Donor Recognition Bricks

 Crowdrise is a website platform for charitable and other not-for-profit organizations to get the word out and raise funds for projects.

 Kickstarter is a new way to fund and follow creativity.
 They have a website platform for charitable and other not-for-profit organizations to get the word out and raise funds for projects. www.kickstarter.com

 In Our Backyards is an environment-focused, online crowd-sourcing platform, that helps local community projects find micro-philanthropists. http://ioby.org/

 PTO Today is a great source for more fundraising ideas and tools: Click here.

 We have collected links to organizations that have provided grants of various sizes to fund school garden programs.
 Click here.
-Here is a link to an online training module for grant writing: Click here.
 A good source for links to grant writing tip and other resources Click here.
 A site that provides alerts for grant opportunities.
 Click here.

 In addition to the aesthetics, the garden [at our] school is an awesome support and complement to our curriculum.
 The construction, design, layout, watering system, soil and plants help to advance a vision for sustainability that we have for our school.

 The produce is amazing and the educational value for students of this hands-on experience is impossible to replicate using theoretical or virtual models.
 Our students are eager to plant, maintain and harvest the garden's bounty.
 The inevitable awareness of the cycle of seed to table is an epiphany for many of the children.